mcharouk/aws/Certification/developer.md

   * you have to enable STS for the region
 * The cache can be invalidated by the client by setting an HTTP Header.
 Authorization can be activated to allow only specific users to invalidate it.
 * an API Key must be associated with a usage plan to gain access.
 The usage plan defines on what API, stages, methods it operates.
 To associate api keys with a usage plan , use **CreateUsagePlanKey** operation

+# ECS

+* Cluster Queries are expressions to group objects by AZ, instance type, or any custom attribute that can be set at container instances.
+* Task Placement Constraints : define which instances will be used for tasks.
+At least one instance must match the constraint.
+  * distinctInstance : Place each task on a distinct instance
+  * memberOf.
+Place task on container instances that satisfy an expression (can use custom attributes and cluster queries)
+* Task Placement Strategies
+  * binpack
+  * random
+  * spread
+* When managing EC2 instances, if an EC2 instance is terminated while it was in stopped status, ECS will not deregister it from the cluster automatically, you have to do it explicitly with the CLI.